Equal pay for equal work: Canada

+China

+The Constitution of China contains several provisions explicitly addressing sexual discrimination, and the gender pay gap.
+Article 48 guarantees women equal rights with men in all spheres of political, economic, cultural, social, and family life, and mandates equal pay for equal work.
+Article 33, states that "the State respects and preserves human rights" and that all citizens no matter what ethnicity, or gender are equal before the law.
+Article 45 provides citizens the right to material assistance from the state and society when they are old, ill, or disabled, and mandates the development of social insurance, social relief, and medical and health services.
+China maintains human rights emphasizes are on economic development, material well-being, and national sovereignty.

 European Union/European Economic Area

 Post-war Europe has seen a fairly consistent pattern in women's participation in the labour market and legislation to promote equal pay for equal work across Eastern and Western countries.

 Some countries now in the EU, including France, Germany, and Poland, had already enshrined the principle of equal pay for equal work in their constitutions before the foundation of the EU (see table below).
 When the European Economic Community, later the European Union (EU), was founded in 1957, the principle of equal pay for equal work was named as a key principle.
 Article 141 of the Treaty of Rome says "each Member State shall ensure that the principle of equal pay for male and female workers for equal work or work of equal value is applied."
 While socially progressive, this decision does not necessarily indicate widespread progressive attitudes among the signatories to the treaty:

 While this is often viewed as an example of the progressive nature of the European community, some argue that Article 141 (previously 119) was included largely as a concession to the French who already had equal pay legislation and feared that they would be at a comparative disadvantage.

 The EEC's legislation was clarified in 1975 by the binding and directly applicable equal pay directive 75/117/EEC.
 This prohibited all discrimination on the grounds of sex in relation to pay; this and other directives were integrated into a single Directive in 2006 (2006/54/EC).

 At the national level the principle of equal pay is in general fully reflected in the legislation of the 28 EU member states and the additional countries of the European Economic Area (EEA), Iceland, Liechtenstein and Norway.
 The EU candidate countries of Macedonia and Turkey also adapted their legislation to EU standards.
 The main national legislation concerning pay equity between men and women for different European countries is as follows.